 - If you'd like tufting, buy a button kit at the sewing store and follow directions to cover 6 buttons with scrap fabric from your panels.

 - Drill a hole through the centre of the back of each panel board.

 - Using a special bent tufting needle,thread it through the hole int the back of the board and through the button hole, then back through the board again.
 Tie off nice and tight, and repeat with the other five boards.

 - Secure each board to the wall either with picture hooks or by making a french cleat for each (take a look here for those instructions).

 - Have the hardware store cut two sheets of plywood to the width of the top of your bed.
-Length can measured from floor to approx 2 feet above the mattress if you choose for the boards to sit right on the floor like I did.
-Another option is have them sit just below the mattress if you opt to hang the boards on the walls with french cleats.
+Length can be measured from floor to approx 2 feet above the mattress if you choose for the boards to sit right on the floor like I did.
+Another option is to have them sit just below the mattress if you opt to hang the boards on the walls with french cleats.
 Your plywood should be medium thickness for stability.